-CITES certificate is required for exporting sturgeon and paddlefish caviar to the CU.
-To ensure the species' continued survival, all species of sturgeon and paddlefish are listed in the Appendices of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+A Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) certificate is required for exporting paddlefish and sturgeon caviar and meat to the EAEU.
+To ensure the species' continued survival, all species of sturgeon and paddlefish are listed in the CITES Appendices.

-For more information on exporting sturgeon or caviar, please visit the Permits page.
+For more information on exporting paddlefish and sturgeon caviar and meat, please visit the U.S. Fish and Wildlife Service's sturgeon and paddlefish Permits page.